deanturpin/germs.dev/posts/fast.md

 - Regular access patterns

 ## Checkpoint
-- You can't improve what you can't measure (you can't measure what you don't measure :))
+- You can't improve what you can't measure (you can't measure what you don't measure)
 - Always choose good baselines
 - Optimise code judiciously for today's dynamics